East Sutton Park prison visiting information

 - Train: The nearest railway stations are Maidstone East and Headcorn, both lines have regular services from both London and the Kent Coast.
 Headcorn is approximately 5 miles from the prison and Maidstone East is approximately 12 miles from the prison.
 There is an infrequent bus service to Sutton Valence but the best way to arrive at the prison is by taxi

 - Car: Leave M20 at Junction 8 (A20 - signed Lenham, Maidstone Services and Leeds Castle).
 Turn left at the first roundabout (A20), straight over the second roundabout.
 Turn right at the third roundabout joining the B2163.
 Follow this road past Leeds Castle and through the villages of Leeds and Langley to the "T" junction with the A274.
 (Plough Public House is on the right).
 Turn left on to the A274 (signed Sutton Valence and Headcorn).
 Turn left at the first cross-roads (signed East Sutton, Kingswood and Ulcombe).
 Turn at the second right hand turn (signed East Sutton).
 Go past the first left hand turn.
 The prison is a few hundred yards on the left on the bend.

-- Visitors parking is the first left turn and straight to the end.
+- Visitors parking is the first left turn, first left again and straight to the end.